 Department of Materials Science and Engineering

 In our core undergraduate degree, you'll discover the underlying principles of materials science, and how these are applied across materials engineering situations.
-You can keep your course general or tailor your degree with optional materials modules.
+You can keep your course general or tailor your degree in later years with optional materials modules.

-It is possible to switch between many of our courses and between the BEng and MEng (based on performance on the exams in the course) at end of the second year.
+It is possible to switch between the BEng and MEng (based on performance on the exams in the course) at the end of the second year.

 This course is fully accredited by the IOM3, meaning it counts towards later professional registration as an Incorporated Engineer (IEng) or Chartered Engineer (CEng).